Lakeport Carnegie Library

 Throughout its history, Lake County has faced various challenges, including wildfires and economic fluctuations.
 However, the county's natural beauty, with its stunning lake and picturesque landscapes, continues to attract visitors and residents alike.
 Today, Lake County remains a place of natural wonder, rich history, and a thriving agricultural industry.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lake County, California.
+This timeline provides a condensed summary of the historical journey of Lake County, California.

 • 1840s - Native American tribes, including the Pomo and Wappo, inhabit the area that is now Lake County.